Particular/docs.particular.net/servicecontrol/installation-silent.md

 Note: This documentation covers silent installation instructions for ServiceControl Version 1.7 or greater.

-The command line examples referred to the ServiceControl installation exe as <installexe>.
+The command line examples referred to the ServiceControl installation exe as `<install.exe>`.
 Replace this with the specific exe name for the version being deployed.  (e.g. Particular.ServiceControl-1.22.0.exe)

 The following command line will silently install the ServiceControl Management utility only.